 (503) 413-5200

-5. Covered employees: All employees of companies adopting the Walls & Ceilings Industry Drug-Free Workplace Policy are covered by the Policy except those employees who are required to participate in a corporate drug testing program or a drug testing program through unions other than those listed in the Policy..
+5. Covered employees: All employees of companies adopting the Walls & Ceilings Industry Drug-Free Workplace Policy are covered by the Policy except those employees who are required to participate in a corporate drug testing program or a drug testing program through unions other than those listed in the Policy.

 6. Reasons for testing: